denisppinheiro/wso2apim-docker-oraclexe/README.md

 # WSO2 API-M Oracle Database

 WSO2 API-M architecture is quite flexible in the sense we can choose the RDBMS we want to use.
-The steps to setup an Oracle database is well documented in the WSO2 documentation, but there still a lack of automated tools to get everything configured and ready to go.
+The steps to setup an Oracle database is well documented in the [WSO2 documentation](https://docs.wso2.com/display/AM210/Installing+and+Configuring+the+Databases#e3446153ad0044f097f6a643c3f2d0fe), but there still a lack of automated tools to get everything configured and ready to go.

-This project supports the use of Oracle Express Edition (XE) as the RDBMS for the WSO2 API-M. One docker base image of the Oracle XE was created using the Oracle docker-images GitHub project as reference.
-This image was made available at Docker Hub and has been used to deploy and setup the RDBMS for WSO2 API-M and Analytics.
+This project supports the use of Oracle Express Edition (XE) as the RDBMS for the WSO2 API-M. One docker base image of the Oracle XE was created using the [Oracle docker-images GitHub project](https://github.com/oracle/docker-images/tree/master/OracleDatabase) as reference.
+This image was made available at [Docker Hub](https://cloud.docker.com/swarm/denisppinheiro/repository/docker/denisppinheiro/oracle-xe/general) and has been used to deploy and setup the RDBMS for WSO2 API-M and Analytics.

-## Provision Oracle XE for WSO2 API-M using Vagrant
+## Provisioning Oracle XE for WSO2 API-M using Vagrant
 The basic use case of this project is the use of Vagrant to provision the Oracle XE for WSO2 API-M environment.

-#### Prerequirements
+#### Requirements:
 * Oracle Virtual Box
 * Vagrant
 * Oracle SQL Developer (only for check -- it's must to have also JDK 8+ properly installed)

-#### Provision steps
+#### Provision steps:

 1. Clone the project: